-Seated Woman with Her Hands Clasped has a distinguished provenance that reaches back to the important English collector Sir Abraham Hume (1749-1838), and it was first catalogued as by Rembrandt in his collection in 1824.[9]
-The attribution of the painting to Rembrandt was confirmed by the German art historian Wilhelm von Bode when he published this painting as being by the master in 1900, and all subsequent published opinions have fully supported this attribution.[10]
-In recent decades, some scholars have privately expressed doubts about its attribution, suggesting that it was executed by one of Rembrandt's pupils, but these reservations are unfounded.[11]
+Seated Woman with Her Hands Clasped has a distinguished provenance that reaches back to the important English collector Sir Abraham Hume (1749-1838), and it was first catalogued as by Rembrandt in his collection in 1824. ^[9] The attribution of the painting to Rembrandt was confirmed by the German art historian Wilhelm von Bode when he published this painting as being by the master in 1900, and all subsequent published opinions have fully supported this attribution. ^[10] In recent decades, some scholars have privately expressed doubts about its attribution, suggesting that it was executed by one of Rembrandt's pupils, but these reservations are unfounded. ^[11]

 Many stylistic and technical considerations with Rembrandt's paintings from around 1660 support the attribution to the master.
 In The Apostle Simon from 1661 (fig 2), a work likely conceived as part of a series of apostles and evangelists that Rembrandt executed between 1657 and 1661, a muted, earth-toned palette and sweeping, loose brushwork convey a sober, moving image of this Christian martyr.
-Head turned and eyes downcast, one hand grasping the handle of a large saw and the other resting on his lap, Simon focuses his attention elsewhere.
+[12] Head turned and eyes downcast, one hand grasping the handle of a large saw and the other resting on his lap, Simon focuses his attention elsewhere.
 But as in Seated Woman with Her Hands Clasped, Rembrandt was able to make the figure remarkably present in his physical and emotional state.
 Technical examination of the Leiden Collection work has shown that Rembrandt built up the structure of the old woman's hands in a manner similar to that in The Apostle Simon, using horizontal, linear strokes of white paint, particularly in the fingers of the left hand.
 [13]

-The Portrait of Margaretha de Geer (fig 3), which was executed about the same time, evokes a familiar contrast of corporeal fragility with inner strength.
+The Portrait of Margaretha de Geer (fig 3), which was executed about the

+Fig 2.
+Rembrandt van Rijn, The Apostle Simon, 1661, oil on canvas, 98.5 x 79 cm, Kunsthaus Zürich, Ruzicka-Foundation, 1949, © Kunsthaus Zürich same time, evokes a familiar contrast of corporeal fragility with inner strength.
 Although Rembrandt approached this formally commissioned portrait in a more controlled fashion than he did Seated Woman with Her Hands Clasped, he similarly applied grays, pinks, and yellows to animate the appearance of Margaretha's aging skin.
-He likewise defined her eyebrows and forehead with a series of short, diagonal brushstrokes, and left the cool gray underlayer visible around the eyes to enhance the appearance of shadows.[14]
-Rembrandt had already used this technique to create shadows around the eyes in his Self-Portrait of 1659 (Washington, National Gallery of Art), as well as in A Young Man Seated at a Table
+He likewise defined her eyebrows and forehead with a series of short, diagonal brushstrokes, and left the cool gray underlayer visible around the eyes to enhance the appearance of shadows.
+[14] Rembrandt had already used this technique to create shadows around the eyes in his Self-Portrait of 1659 (Washington, National Gallery of Art), as well as in A Young Man Seated at a Table (Possibly Govaert Flinck) (Washington, National Gallery of Art, ca. 1660), though in a more restrained manner.
+[15] This latter painting, significantly, depicts the same unusual stone window ledge visible behind the woman in the Leiden Collection painting.
+[16]